Orbit Fitting

 • include_asteroids (bool) – If True, include asteroid masses in the force model (slower but more accurate for near-Earth objects).
 Default is False.

-• max_reject_passes (int) – Maximum number of outlier-rejection cycles.
-Set to 0 to disable rejection entirely.
-Default is 3.
+• max_reject_passes (int) – Maximum number of outlier-rejection passes.
+Set to 0 to disable outlier rejection entirely.
+Default is 10.

 Returns: